adityaray7/CVBased-Login/README.md

 3. Data Preparation:
 The system requires a database of pre-registered faces for recognition.
 Users' images should be organized in separate folders inside the 'photos' directory, with each folder named after the corresponding user.

-4.Data Loading and Embedding Extraction:
+4. Data Loading and Embedding Extraction:
 The system loads the pre-registered faces and their corresponding labels using the datasets.ImageFolder from PyTorch.
 It then applies MTCNN to detect and crop the faces from the images.
 Next, the cropped faces are passed through the InceptionResnetV1 model to obtain embedding vectors for each face.
 These embeddings serve as a reference for face recognition.

-4. Real-time Face Recognition:
+5. Real-time Face Recognition:
 Using the webcam feed, the system captures frames and applies MTCNN for face detection.
 For each detected face, the system calculates the embedding vector using InceptionResnetV1.
 It then compares the embedding of the detected face with the embeddings from the database to find the closest match.

-5. Authentication and Access Control:
+6. Authentication and Access Control:
 If the detected face matches an authorized user's face (based on a pre-defined threshold), the system displays the user's name and confidence level on the webcam feed.
 It also grants access to specific functionalities, such as launching a web browser to access a specific URL.

-6. Unauthorized User Handling:
+7. Unauthorized User Handling:
 If the detected face does not match any authorized user's face or the confidence level is below the threshold, the system indicates that the user is unauthorized.
 The system continues to monitor for authorized users.

 # Getting Started